Where to Go Out in Seoul: The Ultimate Neighborhood Nightlife Guide

 Location: South of the Han River, spanning neighborhoods like Gangnam Station, Apgujeong, and Cheongdam

-History: Once sleepy farmland, Gangnam underwent rapid development in the 1970s and ‘80s, becoming Korea’s poster child for wealth, education, and image-driven culture.
-The global success of “Gangnam Style” in 2012 only solidified its identity as a playground for the stylish and successful.
+The Story: Once peaceful farmland, Gangnam exploded during the 1970s and ’80s development boom, becoming Korea’s symbol of wealth, education, and image-driven culture.
+PSY’s “Gangnam Style” in 2012 only cemented its identity as a playground for the stylish and successful.

 Apgujeong: Where Looks Rule